MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

     ![Suppress](media/solidworks-suppress.PNG "Suppress")

-   The features you select are removed from the model.
+   The features selected are removed from the model.
 If you find that features were removed that you want to keep, you can undo the process by clearing the **All** check box, and selecting just the items you want to remove.

 ## Remove small parts with the Defeature tool